.AU

 -

-Create a contact with the registrant's contact data.
-For a detailed description on how to create a contact, See the ➤ Create a new contact KB-article.
+Create a contact with the registrant’s contact data.
+For a detailed description on creating a contact, See the ➤ Create a new contact KB-article.

-ℹ️ If you already have an existing registrant contact that you want to use for the registration, you can skip this step and continue with step 2. - 2
+ℹ️ If you already have an existing registrant contact that you want to use, you can skip this step and continue with step 2. - 2

 -

-Add contact properties for .AU (RegistryAU) to the registrant contact.
-For instructions on adding contact properties for .AU to a contact, See 📘 Contact properties in this knowledge base article.
+Add the required .AU contact properties to the registrant contact.
+For a detailed description on adding contact properties, See the ➤ Contact properties KB-article.

-ℹ️ If the .AU contact properties are already added to the registrant contact, you can skip this step and continue with step 3. - 3
+ℹ️ If the contact properties are already present, you can skip this step and continue with step 3. - 3

 - Request the create through our portal.
 For a detailed description on requesting a create, See the ➤ Create domain(s) KB-article.